liatrio/halp-1000/README.md

 workspace you chose to develop for.
 You should now be ready to test your bot, and progress with development.

+#### Creating a Slash Command
+1. Under *Slash Commands* select *Create New Command*
+2. Add the slash command you wish to use - this can be anything you wish to add as a message you want your bot to respond to.
+3. Add the request URL of your bot including the path to its message interface `/api/messages` (local dev will need to be your ngrok URL such as `https://${NGROK_HOSTNAME}/api/messages`)
+4. Add a short description and save your changes.
+5. If this is the first slash command you're adding you will need to reinstall the bot to your workspace.

+#### Developing with the daily-image feature
+[daily-image](./features/daily-image.js) retrieves a random funny image from the Bing Image Search API
+1. To search for an image you need the environment variable `BING_SEARCH_API_KEY`
+   1. Retrieve this after creating your [Bing search resource](https://docs.microsoft.com/en-us/bing/search-apis/bing-web-search/create-bing-search-service-resource#create-your-bing-resource)

+#### Botkit Dev Resources
 [Botkit Docs](https://botkit.ai/docs/v4)